timhwang21/gitbook/programming/databases/metrics.md

 #### Vertical scaling

 Up to a certain point (approx. 1TB data, 500M rows / table as a rule of thumb), you can just throw more money at this problem and vertically scale.
+However, you may eventually be spending more money than it costs to use a dedicated solution.

 Strengths: